-WB Policy & Applicability Description OP 4.10 Indigenous People The policy aims to protect the dignity, right and cultural uniqueness of indigenous people, to ensure that they do not suffer due to development and that they receive social and economic benefits.
+WB Policy & Applicability Description OP Indigenous People 4.10 The policy aims to protect the dignity, right and cultural uniqueness of indigenous people, to ensure that they do not suffer due to development and that they receive social and economic benefits.
 This policy contributes to the Bank's mission of poverty reduction and sustainable development by ensuring that the development process fully respects the dignity, human rights, economies, and cultures of Indigenous Peoples.
 The Bank provides project financing only where free, prior, and informed consultation results in broad community support to the project by the affected Indigenous Peoples.
-Applicability The policy is triggered as there are indigenous /tribal people in the project area, potential adverse impacts on tribal people are anticipated and they are also among the intended beneficiaries.
+Applicability The policy is triggered as there are indigenous /tribal people in the project area, though no adverse impacts on tribal people is anticipated, instead they will be among the intended beneficiaries.